saeidshirazi/starter-hugo-academic/content/authors/admin/_index.md

 I’m e-Commerce master’s student at Iran University of Science and Technology, advised by M Fathian.
 I’m broadly interested in Information security and Artificial intelligence.
 Currently, My research focuses on Smart Contract Security and IoT security, mainly focused on symbolic execution, fuzzing , and machine learning.

-Also, I'm an InfoSec Enthusiast, Pentester, Bug Hunter and Developer, With experience in teaching Cybersecurity and Penetration Testing, focusing on Android Security
+Also, I'm an InfoSec Enthusiast, Pentester, Bug Hunter and Developer, With experience in teaching Cybersecurity and Penetration Testing, focusing on Android Security.